jdeluyck/kcoreorg-website/_posts/2009/2009-03-08-autoswitching-network-interfaces.md

   1. Install ifplugd and guessnet: `apt-get install ifplugd guessnet`
   2. Configure the interface you want ifplugd to monitor.
 For me, this is eth0 (wired ethernet).
 You can do this by editing `/etc/default/ifplugd` and adding eth0 in the `INTERFACES` field.
     Restart ifplugd (`/etc/init.d/ifplugd restart`)
   3. Edit your `/etc/network/interfaces` file the way you like it.
-I&#8217;m using multiple wireless entries with guessnet:
+I'm using multiple wireless entries with guessnet:
     > <pre>mapping ath0
         script guessnet-ifupdown
         map verbose: false